chogerlate/baq/README.md

 - **Real-time API**: Deploy models as REST APIs
 - **Scheduled Jobs**: Automated retraining and prediction
 - **Cloud Deployment**: AWS, GCP, Azure integration

+## CI/CD Strategy

+Our project fully develop workflow orchestration and implements a CI/CD pipeline with a focus on **performance validation** and **best industry practices** for responsible deployment.
+** You can check this process in [https://github.com/chogerlate/baq/pull/21](https://github.com/chogerlate/baq/pull/21) ** which demonstrate our the CI/CD strategy.

+### Overview

+- **CI/CD on Code Change**:
+  Continuous Integration (CI) and Continuous Deployment (CD) are triggered automatically upon every code change.
+This ensures that our codebase remains robust and testable, with unit and integration tests running on each commit or pull request.

+- **Human-in-the-Loop Model Promotion**:
+  While code changes follow an automated pipeline, model deployments require **team approval** before going live.
+This step ensures that model performance is **verified by humans** and aligns with business objectives before release.

+### Deployment Flow

+We streamline deployment by leveraging **Weights & Biases (W&B)** and cloud-native practices:

+- The latest model artifact is automatically loaded by our cloud infrastructure on startup.
+- There is **no need to rebuild or redeploy Docker images** for every model update.
+- This decouples model deployment from application builds, allowing for faster iterations and rollback capabilities.

+### Benefits

+- ✅ Ensures high model performance before deployment
+- ✅ Reduces deployment time and resource overhead
+- ✅ Encourages responsible ML practices with human validation
+- ✅ Simplifies infrastructure with dynamic model loading

+This approach balances automation with accountability, aligning with real-world ML ops best practices.

 ## 🔍 Troubleshooting